Grace-Angulu/camel-website/content/blog/Camel3-Whatsnew/index.md

 A major goal for Camel 3 was to finally revamp the old aging website to use modern technologies and be able to auto-generate content from the source code.
 This has taken years to get to this point as we have built tools over the last many Camel 2.x releases that could take us closer.
 At the end of 2019 then the Camel community and others stepped up and provided the new art-work, logo, and look and feel for the new website - thank you very much!.

 For Camel 3.x we will continue to improve the website and the documentation.
-This is much easier for us to do, and also for people to contribute changes as its just a regular github PR to provide updates.
+This is much easier for us to do, and also for people to contribute changes as it's just a regular github PR to provide updates.
 We love contributions.

 Zoran had some fun with the new look and feel and he added a little gem; if you stare at the front page, then you should see a little animation of the curved bezel ;)